 - shortness of breath and difficulty breathing

 - nasal congestion or runny nose

 Anaphylaxis is rare, but it’s the most severe form of allergic response.
-In the case of anaphylaxis, a person with an allergy will begin experiencing symptoms within five to 30 minutes of exposure to the tree nut.
+In the case of anaphylaxis, a person with an allergy will typically begin experiencing symptoms within 5 to 30 minutes of exposure to the tree nut.
 Symptoms of anaphylaxis include:

 - swollen throat

 - passing out